 Who doesn’t love a good photo to share on social media?
 We sure do!
 After recently visiting Peru herself, Gabby has compiled the most Instagram-worthy places in Cusco.

 You made it!
 You’re here, your bags are packed and you’ve planned ahead for almost everything…except maybe a little extra time on your hands.
 Here’s our staff’s top five picks on how to keep yourself occupied at the airport.

 The Tanzanian Government has instituted a ban on the "import, export, manufacture, selling, storing, distribution, supply, possession and use" of plastic bags and plastic wrappings.
 We debrief what you need to know and how it will affect packing for your Mt.
 Kilimanjaro trip.

 In the spirit of our company value to create communities, we make it a point to meet those in our program as much as we can.
 Recently, we set off on a road trip to visit some of the campuses we work on in upstate NY.
 Not only did this give us the opportunity with students in our program in-person, but it also gave us the chance to see some truly amazing places along the way!

 It’s departure season all over again at Choose a Challenge USA and for a lot of our travelers.
 This means preparing for what, for many, will be their first large scale adventure travel event taking place in a foreign country.

-Have friends and family that want to see how you're doing and where you are along your trek this May?
+Have friends and family that want to see how you're doing and where you are along your trek?
 Check out our social media guide on how you and your loved ones can be informed at all times while you're abroad on your adventure.